Interferon Gamma-1b (By injection)

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- You may have fewer side effects (headache, fever, or muscle aches) if you give yourself the shot just before bedtime.
+- You might have fewer side effects if you use the medicine just before bedtime.
 Ask your doctor if you can take acetaminophen to prevent or relieve side effects.

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.